top of page

 Unveiling the Impact on Digestive Health

-Imagine the intricate workings of vitamin A within the digestive system, especially when devoid of the protective shield of necessary fats.
+Imagine the ingestion of synthetic vitamin A within the digestive system, especially when devoid of the protective shield of necessary fats.
 Just as retinoids irritate the skin, a lack of sufficient fats in our diet may leave our digestive tissues vulnerable to irritation and inflammation.
 This raises important questions about the balance required for optimal digestive health and the potential consequences of overlooking this crucial aspect.

 Nurturing Digestive Health: The Role of Protective Fats